Dazzlecube/Stories-Untold/content/posts/skillsasroleplay.md

 ---
-title: Skills and Powers as Roleplay
+title: Embedding Roleplay in Skills and Powers
 date: 2023-09-26
 description: "Can we imagine a RPG where every skill or power embed roleplay or story opportunities by design?"
 tags: